 The Homebase data show the dramatic impact of the COVID-19 pandemic on small businesses.
-Figure 17 illustrates the daily change in the number of hourly employees working at small businesses using Homebase compared to a January baseline.
+Figure 16 illustrates the daily change in the number of hourly employees working at small businesses using Homebase compared to a January baseline.
 After shelter-in-place orders became widespread in mid-March, the number of employees working fell to a level that is about 55-60 percent lower than normal conditions.
-As States begin to raise their shelter-in-place orders, hourly employees are beginning to go back to work.
-As of July 13, employees working at small businesses using Homebase are approximately 24 percent below normal conditions.
+As States raised their shelter-in-place orders, many hourly employees went back to work.
+As of mid-October, employees working at small businesses using Homebase are approximately 20 percent below normal conditions.

-Figure 17.
+Figure 16.
 Change in the Number of Small Business Hourly Employees Working, 2020